linked-db/linked-ql/README.md

 <br>

 > Think a better replacement for your ORMs and migration tools (combined)!
-Linked QL is a next generation database abstraction library that helps you cut through the complexities with ease!
+Linked QL is a next generation database query client and migration wizard that helps you cut through the complexities with ease!

 <div align="center">